canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     (checkbox_venv) $ ./manage.py build
     cc -Wall -pedantic ../../src/vfork_memory_share_test.c -o vfork_memory_share_test
-    # The following step is not necessary when you install a provider
-    # but

 Add a new test to our provider that calls our new binary by name like a script: